liferay/liferay-docs/devGuide/en/chapters/09-themes-and-layouts.markdown

 #### Bullet Styles [](id=bullet-styles-liferay-portal-6-2-dev-guide-09-en)

-Liferay's Navigation portlet can be configured to use any bullet styles inherited by your theme or implementated in your theme.
+Liferay's Navigation portlet can be configured to use any bullet styles inherited by your theme or implemented in your theme.
 For example, if your theme uses Liferay's *classic* theme as its base parent, you can leverage its *arrows* bullet style.
 Here is the arrow bullet style's class from the *classic* theme's `_diffs/css/custom.css` file: